AbhisekhNayek/Blog/README.md

 #### 2. Install Dependencies 🔧

-Inside the `api` directory, run the following command to install all necessary dependencies:
+Inside the `Backend` directory, run the following command to install all necessary dependencies:

 ```bash
 npm install